-The preferred location for your 96-gallon container for collection is to have the container handle facing your house and the container positioned at the edge of the paved traffic lane at least five feet from obstruction such as fences, lamp-posts, mailboxes or vehicles.
+The preferred location for your 96-gallon container for collection is to make sure the container handle faces your house and the container is positioned at the edge of the paved traffic lane at least five feet from obstructions such as fences, lamp posts, mailboxes, or vehicles.
 Do not block pedestrian access.

-Yes, first report it missing to the North Miami Beach Police Department at 305-949-5500, and obtain a case number.
-Then contact Waste Management at 786-450-5699, provide your police case number, and request a new garbage container.
-A replacement will be provided, free of charge.
+Yes.
+First, report it missing to the North Miami Beach Police Department by calling 305-949-5500 and obtain a case number.
+Then, contact Coastal Waste & Recycling at (305) 384-7649, provide your police case number, and request a new waste container.
+A replacement will be provided at no additional fee.